bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Isn't that just in the block?
 Isn't that just the block that he's sending?
 That's the block, right?
-The In the block is the transaction.
+In the block is the transaction.

 Sjors: 00:40:48